 Brooklinen is an online bedding company that focuses on making simple products and are transparent about their manufacturing processes.

-In addition to pillows, they also sell comforters, sheets, blankets, and candles.
-You can check out our review of their Classic Hardcore Sheet Bundle, here.
+In addition to pillows, they also sell comforters, sheets, blankets, and candles – check out our review of their Classic Hardcore Sheet Bundle.

-Brooklinen says the Mid-Plush pillow is the most versatile and their best-seller.
-The pillow has something called a “dual-core construction.”
-This means that has a firm feather pillow built inside a plush down pillow.
+Brooklinen reports that the Mid-Plush pillow is the most versatile and their best-seller among three options.
+The pillow features a “dual-core construction,” which essentially means the core is a firm feather pillow built inside a plush down pillow.
 This is intended to balance out support and softness.

 The manufacturer tag says that – in total – the pillow is made up of 85% waterfowl feathers in the inner chamber and 15% down in the outer chamber.
 This gives the pillow a firmer feel than most down pillows, which tend to fall on the plush side.